-We’ve all experienced the need for connection.
+We’ve all experienced the need for human connection.
 Even the most introverted people need connection, but connection looks different for each person.
 In research conducted by Cigna, it is shown that a lack of social support and infrequent meaningful social interactions is a key determinant for feelings of loneliness.
 The pandemic brought stress, change, fear, and isolation.
 Surveys conducted by the Mayo Clinic show a major increase in the number of U.S. adults who report symptoms of stress, anxiety, depression, and insomnia during the pandemic, compared with surveys before the pandemic.

 However, we are living in such a time of disconnect and many of us are struggling to satisfy our need for connection and are actively seeing the effects of it.
 The use of modern technology has been revolutionary in our ability to remain connected with family and friends that we do not see in person so online relationships feel like they should be satisfactory, but it’s just not the same.
 While it is a great tool it cannot replace our means of connection.
 An article published by the Atlantic shared the same sentiment by saying that “while remote technologies might be a necessary substitute for in-person work during the pandemic, they are inadequate to meet our human need for contact”.

 Now more than ever, we must be intentional and put some creativity into how to improve our human connection and take care of ourselves.
 We want to be mindful of the safety of ourselves and others but let’s talk about ways we can improve connection during the pandemic to help improve our health.

 1. Get outside